inclavare-containers/inclavare-containers/ROADMAP.md

 ## rune

-- (0.6.0) Code refactoring for minimizing the dependency on libcontainer.
+- (0.5.0) Code refactoring for minimizing the dependency on libcontainer.
 - (0.7.0) Leave this CLI to using docker.

-## libenclave & runelet

-- Implement Enclave VMM to launch the enclave in form of confidential VM based on vSGX (0.8.0) technologies.

 ## shim-rune

-- (0.7.0) Integrate libenclave and libcontainer.
+- (0.9.0) Integrate libenclave and libcontainer.

 ## Enclave Runtimes